mimblewimble/grin/doc/chainsync.md

 Identical to other blockchains:

-* If all nodes we're connected to are dishonest (sybil attack or similar), we can be lied about the whole chain state.
+* If all nodes we're connected to are dishonest (sybil attack or similar), we can be lied to about the whole chain state.
 * Someone with enormous mining power could rewrite the whole history.
 * Etc.